MicrosoftDocs/visualfsharpdocs/docs/conceptual/event.choose['t,'u,'del]-function-[fsharp].md

 The input event.

+## Return Value

-**An event that fires only when the chooser returns Some.**
+An event that fires only when the chooser returns Some.

 ## Remarks
 This function is named **Choose** in compiled assemblies.
 If you are accessing the function from a .NET language other than F#, or through reflection, use this name.

+## Example

-**The following code example shows how to use the Event.choose function.
+The following code example shows how to use the Event.choose function.
 In this example, the function is used to select only events when the mouse button is down.
-At the same time, the function transforms the input data of type MouseEventArgs into a more convenient format, a tuple of two integers that represent the current mouse position.**
+At the same time, the function transforms the input data of type MouseEventArgs into a more convenient format, a tuple of two integers that represent the current mouse position.

 [!code-fsharp[Main](snippets/fsevents/snippet2.fs)]

 ## Platforms
 Windows 8, Windows 7, Windows Server 2012, Windows Server 2008 R2